aharnishdwivedi/Backend/README.md

 ## 🤝 Contributing

+*Contributions are welcome!
+This project demonstrates AI-assisted development practices.*

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
 5. Ensure all tests pass
 6. Submit a pull request

+**Note**: This project was developed by Aharnish Dwivedi using AI code assistants.
+Feel free to reach out for questions about AI-assisted development practices.

 ## 📄 License